Online MS Business Cybersecurity Management

 Cyber Threats Are Real

 There are a variety of business cyber threats and a variety of potential business responses and controls.
 The CYBR degree is built to equip the motivated student with the toolkit to engage, lead and own the cybersecurity business career path.
 Cybersecurity threats to businesses are real and these incidents are becoming more severe, costly and escalating over time.
 Intellectual property theft, credit card fraud, pirated content, data alteration or theft, credit card fraud, malware, ransomware, clickfraud, hacked IoT devices and more are potentially threatening to successful business outcomes (courtesy of: Goodman, 2015, Future Crimes: Inside the Digital Underground and the Battle for Our Connected World).

 The MS in Business Cybersecurity helps to address this labor shortage for those seeking broad knowledge, spanning the range of Business Cybersecurity topics.
 It is also known that there is demand for specific skill sets by individuals looking for promotion opportunities, firms seeking to familiarize employees in other fields (e.g., Data Analytics, Management Information Systems, Accounting, and etc.) with business operations related to cybersecurity, and by students who understand that cybersecurity has broad-reaching impacts on just about every component of contemporary business.

 West Virginia University has worked hard to make its programs affordable for military personnel and veterans.
-WVU is a Yellow Ribbon Program participant, meaning that the university agrees to waive a portion of tuition not covered by the G. I. Bill.
+WVU is a Yellow Ribbon Program participant, meaning that the university agrees to waive a portion of tuition not covered by the GI Bill.
 Unlike most universities, WVU participates in the program for all graduate and professional programs.
-Additionally, the John Chambers College of Business and Economics offers a $100 discount per credit hour to all veterans pursuing the Business Data Analytics program.
+Additionally, the John Chambers College of Business and Economics offers a $100 discount per credit hour to all current and former service personnel pursuing the Business Cybersecurity Management program.